VBOC: Learning the Viability Boundary of a Robot Manipulator using Optimal Control: Algorithmic Implementation

 \section{Algorithmic Implementation}

-This section presents the implementation of our algorithm, summarized by the pseudo-code in Algorithm~\ref{alg:ocp} and \ref{alg:vboc}.
+This section presents the implementation of our algorithm, summarized by the pseudo-code in Algorithm~\ref{alg:ocp} and~\ref{alg:vboc}.

 Our approach is to generate trajectories that are, at least partially, on $\DV$.
 OCP~\eqref{eq:viab_boundary_ocp} returns indeed a trajectory that, even if only locally-optimal, is guaranteed to start from $\DV$.
 However, this is true only if the horizon $N$ is sufficiently long.
 To ensure this is the case, we solve~\eqref{eq:viab_boundary_ocp} with an increasing value for $N$, starting from a (reasonable) initial guess, until $a^\T x_0^*$ converges.
-Algorithm~\ref{alg:ocp} describes this procedure, which is used in Algorithm~\ref{alg:vboc} to generate the data for training the NN.
+Algorithm~\ref{alg:ocp} describes this procedure.

 To well approximate $\Vs$ using these states we use the data generation approach described in Section~\ref{ssec:data_distribution} (lines 3-6 of Alg.~\ref{alg:vboc}).

 After solving OCP~\eqref{eq:viab_boundary_ocp} (line 7 of Alg.~\ref{alg:vboc}), we must check which optimal states belong to $\DV$ and can therefore be added to the dataset $\mathcal{D}$.
 By Lemma~\ref{lemma:viab_boundary_ocp}, we know that $x_0^* \in \DV$, and, therefore, we can add it to $\mathcal{D}$ (line 8).
 Moreover, we know that all viable states on \DX\ are also on \DV\ (simply because $\Vs \subseteq \Xs$), so we could add them to $\mathcal{D}$.
-However, because \Vs\ is starred with respect to \dq\ (see Section~\ref{ssec:set_representation}), we only add the states on \DDQ\ (line 9)\footnote{At position limits there could be multiple states on $\DV$ with the same joint position and velocity direction, but different velocity norms.
-These states would be conflicting in our starred-set representation and, therefore, should be discarded.}.
+However, because \Vs\ is starred with respect to \dq\ (see Section~\ref{ssec:set_representation}), we only add the states on \DDQ\ (line 9).
+At position limits there could be multiple states on $\DV$ with the same joint position and velocity direction, but different velocity norms, therefore these states would be conflicting in our starred-set representation and should be discarded.
 To check if other states are on \DV, we exploit Theorem~\ref{theorem:boundary_V}.
 We compute the perturbed states $\tilde{x}_i$ as long as they belong to $\Xs$ (lines 10-13), and we add the associated optimal states to $\mathcal{D}$ (lines 14-15), discarding the states on \DX\, because they have already been considered (line 9).

 If the perturbed trajectory leaves \Xs\ at $\tilde{x}_{j-1}$, the associated optimal state $x^*_{j-1}$ must be on $\DX$ and, therefore, Lemma~\ref{lemma:boundary_V} tells us that the rest of the state trajectory could belong to $\intV$.
 To check if this is the case, we exploit again Lemma~\ref{lemma:starredkernel}, which tells us that the states on $\DV$, except for those at joint position limits, have maximum velocity norm for that position and velocity direction.
 So, when the optimal trajectory leaves $\DX$, say at $x^*_j \notin \DX$ (line 18), we solve another OCP~\eqref{eq:viab_boundary_ocp}, fixing the initial position and velocity direction to those of $x^*_j$ (lines 19-22).
 If this OCP returns the same initial velocity norm of $x^*_j$, then this proves that $x^*_j \in \DV$.
 If instead the OCP returns a higher initial velocity norm, it means that $x^*_j$ was in \intV, but it gives anyway a new trajectory starting from \DV\ that can be used in place of the previous one (lines 23-26).
 In both cases, $x^*_j$ can be added to $\mathcal{D}$ (line 27) and the whole process can continue.